Difficulty of Selecting KPIs in Aviation Safety Programs

 - Metrics may be based on widely distributed KPI metric resources, but were then altered slightly to fit company needs; and

-- Other companies could not “plagiarize” your KPI metrics because the KPIs are specific to your
+- Other companies could not “plagiarize” your KPI metrics because the KPIs are specific to your organization.

 Cookie cutter KPIs – which are KPIs that could easily exist in another company – should be avoided at all costs.

 Final Thoughts About Selecting KPIs in Aviation SMS Implementations

 KPIs in aviation SMS implementations have been a very popular topic among safety managers for over a dozen years.
 Most safety managers are looking to see what other operators are selecting for their KPIs.
 This is a very good practice, as there is no sense in recreating the wheel.
 So while it is great that safety professionals review the KPIs used at other organizations, don't fall into the trap that you need to have "that special KPI" in your list.